kpuc313/amxx-server_redirect/README.md

 # [AMXX] Server Redirect v1.0
-This is a plugin for AMXX which adds menu with servers list and allows players to be redirected from current server to another server
+This is a plugin for AMXX which adds menu with servers list and allows players to be redirected from current server to another server from the list

 <br />